lni/dragonboat/docs/storage.md

 # Storage #

 Dragonboat uses RocksDB or LevelDB to store Raft logs.
+We also have the plan to support [Pebble](https://github.com/cockroachdb/pebble) once Pebble is declared as ready for production by its authors.

 ## Important Notice ##